 Ellis Scherer

-Ellis Scherer is a policy analyst for broadband policy at ITIF.
+Ellis Scherer is a policy analyst for broadband, spectrum, and space policy at ITIF.
 He previously worked as a national security consultant, and as an intern with the National Telecommunications and Information Administration.
 During his internship he worked on Doreen Bogdan-Martin’s campaign to become secretary-general of the International Telecommunication Union.
 He holds a B.A. in history and politics from UC Santa Cruz, and a M.Sc. in Homeland Security policy from American University.

 Research Areas